JoeChrys/computer_architecture/README.md

 ### 2b.

-From the stats.txt file we can see that 5834 CPU operations were committed, however, 1332 more operations were executed but discarded.
-(7166 executed operations in total)
+From the `stats.txt` file we can see that 5044 simulated CPU instructions were committed and 5853 simulated CPU operations were executed.
+These two numbers usually differ since an instruction can require more than one operation in order to get committed.

 ### 2c.

 L2 cache was accessed 479 times overall (332 for instructions and 147 for data, through the use of MSHR).
-This number can also be calculated by examining both Data Cache (dcache) and Instruction Cache (icache) MSHR misses which are 147 and 332 respectively
+This number can also be calculated by examining both Data Cache (`dcache`) and Instruction Cache (`icache`) MSHR misses which are 147 and 332 respectively

 ---